xlandscape/xOffFieldSoilRisk/README.md

 ## License
 XOffFieldSoil is distributed under the CC0 License.
 See the according `LICENSE` files for more information.
-WINPRZM that is used by the RunOffPrzm component is an established open access model widely used in regulatory science.
-Its precise license conditions are not known and it is provided here with consent of the PRZM model development team of Waterborne Environmental Inc., Marty Williams, Amy Ritter, Gerco Hoogeweg, J Mark Cheplick as well as Gerald Reinken (Bayer AG).
+WinPRZM that is used by the RunOffPrzm component is an established open access model widely used in regulatory science.
+Its precise license conditions are not known, and it is provided here with consent of the PRZM model development team of Waterborne Environmental Inc., Marty Williams, Amy Ritter, Gerco Hoogeweg, J Mark Cheplick as well as Gerald Reinken (Bayer AG).